fga-eps-mds/2019.1-hubcare-plugin/README.md

 Although this software only focuses the support on Google Chrome, it is possible to try it on other browsers. **We can't ensure your PC will not explode with the foward steps, good luck!**

+This runs the Add-on on dev mode:

 ```shell
 $ npm run dev chrome
 $ npm run dev firefox
 $ npm run dev opera
 $ npm run dev edge
 ```

+This generate a package to be published:

 ```shell
 $ npm run build chrome